Programer6/Delta-Forge/README.md

 ## Project Goals
-The vision for the Delta-Forge was to create a delta printer that excels in several key areas:
+The vision for the Delta-Forge was to:
 - Rigid all-metal frame and a linear rail motion system to achieve high-speed & keeping high quality prints.
 - A small form factor that doesn't sacrifice build volume unnecessarily.
 Ideal for a desk or a small workshop.
 - Draw inspiration from sleek sci-fi designs, moving away from a purely utilitarian look.
 I want to make it something I proud to display!